Troop 2030, Daisy, Brownie, Junior, and Cadette

 What would you like others to know about volunteer opportunities with the Girl Scouts?

 Does your troop sell cookies?
-If yes, tell us in your own words why it is important to participate in the cookie program?
+Why is it important to participate in the GS Cookie Program?

 What is the most inspiring moment you have experienced as a Troop Leader?